Conversion of Agricultural Land

 - For example, 15 acres times $592.00 equals a conversion charge of $8,880.00.

 Calculation & Formula

-- Number of acres assessed the prior January 1 as agricultural use whose use has been converted on current January 1 assessment roll.
+- Determine number of acres assessed the prior January 1 as agricultural use whose use has been converted on current January 1 assessment roll

 - Multiply by $395 if more than 30 acres were converted